Difference Between OpenShift vs Kubernetes

 Let us discuss some of the major key differences between OpenShift and Kubernetes:

-- OpenShift is a product and Kubernetes is a project.
+- OpenShift is a product, and Kubernetes is a project.
 Support is given to the users who install OpenShift in application deployment and maintenance.
-Users can also select the features for the product.
-Kubernetes is a framework with different products, a complete project and the entire platform to work on.
+Users can also select the features of the product.
+Kubernetes is a framework with different products, a complete project, and the entire platform.
 A community in Kubernetes solves the users’ problems.

-- Flexibility is very much offered in Kubernetes due to the templates and is far better than OpenShift.
+- Flexibility is very much offered in Kubernetes due to the templates, and it is far better than OpenShift.
 In Kubernetes, the Helm chart is used for high flexibility.
 Templates are used in OpenShift so that flexibility is less.

 - OpenShift is more secure than Kubernetes.
 Container images or other official images cannot be run on OpenShift.
 Simple applications cannot be run on OpenShift due to security issues.
 A minimum security level is only needed in Kubernetes.
 Simple apps, though they could be run on Kubernetes, cannot be done so due to OpenShift.